LapizMolarier/ShapeChange-ModLoader-Docs/ModCreation.md

-In order to create a MOD yourself you, uhhhhhhh, well l use Visual Studio 2019 (my ram screams help) and l do this:
+In order to create a C# MOD yourself you, uhhhhhhh, well l use Visual Studio 2019 (my ram screams help) and l do this:

  - Open VS 2019
  - Press "Create a new project"